List of Marvel Comics characters: Z: Zealot

-Zealot is a fictional character appearing in American comic books published by Marvel Comics.
+Zealot is a character appearing in American comic books published by Marvel Comics.

 Thomas Moreau is Philip Moreau's brother and one of the two sons of David Moreau who possesses terrakinesis.
 He opposed Magneto when he proclaimed as Genosha's ruler.
-Convening a large following, he created a resistance force against Magneto, only to be killed by him.
+Convening a large following, he creates a resistance force against Magneto.
+Magneto confronts Moreau and kills him by imprisoning him in a metallic cocoon and sending him into space.

 Zealot in other media

 Zealot appears as a boss in X-Men Legends II: Rise of Apocalypse, voiced by Armin Shimerman.

 Zeitgeist

-Zeitgeist is the name of different fictional characters appearing in American comic books published by Marvel Comics.
+Zeitgeist is the name of several characters appearing in American comic books published by Marvel Comics.

+Zemu

+Zemu is an enemy of the Fantastic Four, first appearing in Strange Tales #103 (1962).
+He is the ruler of an alternate Earth from the Fifth Dimension who attempts to conquer Earth.
+The Human Torch tries to stop Zemu, who takes him to the Fifth Dimension.
+The Human Torch works with a resistance movement to overthrow Zemu.

+Zemu returns to power and conquers Attilan.
+The Fantastic Four arrived to help fight Zemu after he attempts to kidnap Medusa.
+Zemu flees to the Fifth Dimension, but the Human Torch follows him and manages to overthrow him.

 Zenpool

 Zenpool is the name of several characters appearing in American comic books published by Marvel Comics.

 Wade Wilson

 During the "AXIS" storyline, Deadpool is among the characters affected by Scarlet Witch's morality-inverting spell, transforming him into a pacifist named Zenpool.

 Eleanor Camacho

 In the Marvel 2099 reality of Earth-16356, the 2099 version of Eleanor Camacho is the daughter of Deadpool who operated as the 2099 version of Zenpool.
-She possesses a variant of Deadpool's healing factor that enables her to revive after being killed with her memories intact.
+She possesses a version of Deadpool's healing factor that enables her to revive after being killed with her memories intact.